therealsamyak/optimal-charge-security-camera/README.md

 ### Major High-Level Deliverables

-- Code to benchmark power consumption of each model task call.
+- Code to benchmark power consumption of each model task call. (already DONE)
 - Code to train the custom controller.
-- Code to run the simulations, and output a CSV file with metrics described in earlier sections. (which integrates the above 2 deliverables)
+- Code to run the simulations, and output a JSON file with metrics described in earlier sections. (which integrates the above 2 deliverables)

 #### Important Code-related Instructions